 The higher your heater’s AFUE rating, the more energy-efficient your machine.
 The government set a minimum AFUE rating of 78 percent for new furnaces.
 However, high-efficiency units often reach a rating of 90-97%.

 Generally, you’ll find a sticker with your furnace’s AFUE rating in the system’s cabinet.
-If you cannot find the information, reach out to an HVAC professional to get the information you want.
+If you cannot find the information, reach out to an Heating and Air Conditioning professional to get the information you want.

 Assess Your Energy Bills Every Month